danadascalescu00/Robotics/Matrix Game/Readme.md

 ## Game specifications

 ### Sound
-Sounds plays an important role in the user experience by adding another layer of depth; makink fo a more realistic experience
+Sounds plays an important role in the user experience by adding another layer of depth; making fo a more realistic experience.
+To acomplish this I used a passive buzzer - Notes [pitches](Pitches.h)

 **Required Items:**